Gaktan/Wolfen-Doo/README.md

 # How to play ?
-Download the whole repo and double click 'start.bat' (Java is required by the way) (Windows only ATM) Controls are ZQSD to move around (sorry qwerty folks), left click shoots and right click frees the cursor
+Download the whole repo and double click 'start.bat' (Java is required by the way) (Windows only ATM) Controls are ZQSD to move around (sorry qwerty folks), left click shoots and right click frees the cursor 1-2 Changes the value of Zfar, try it !